Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/about_the_communication_area.md

 ---
 title: "About  the communication area"
 linkTitle: "About the communication area"
 weight: 330
----This topic describes the communication area structure.
+--- This topic describes the communication area structure.
 The communication area contains:

 - [General